Your personal online brand is a fundamental part of any job hunt.

 (Incidentally, this partly explains why making the decision to leave academia is so damn hard for many of us.
 No matter how much we say “it’s not you, it’s math,” that doesn’t square with a personal myth in which intelligence and hard work always pay off in the end.)

 Whether this propensity for thinking in stories is hardwired into human psychology or imbued by culture is beside the point.
 Reflecting on your personal myth will tell you a lot about what kind of online brand you should put forth.
+It is, in fact, the first step to formulating your PhD career transition story.

 You may find that your personal myth is a lot more open to interpretation than you initially thought.
 There are many paths beyond academia that will fit the narrative you’ve woven for yourself.
 The trick is to find one.